DSpace/RestContract/external-authority-sources.md

 Exposed links:
 * entries: the list of values managed by the external source
-* entryValues: To be removed, not functional?
+* entryValues: the endpoint to retrieve a single value

 ## Linked entities
 ### external source entries